Lychee030/ds3002_project1/README.md

 &nbsp; &nbsp; Address.txt contains a list of email addresses. <br />
 &nbsp; &nbsp; emptyAddress.txt is an empty file. <br />
 &nbsp; &nbsp; wrongAddress.txt has some random texts in it. <br />

+## Requirements:
+This ETL data processor completes serveral tasks :tada:. <br />
+- [x] Successfully open files, iterate files, pattern match, and output files
+- [x] Ingest a local file
+- [x] Convert a file from TSV to CSV, CSV to JSON, CSV to TSV
+- [X] Modify the number of columns and the name of a column
+- [X] Generate a brief summary of the data including number of records and number of columns
+- [X] Produce informative errors that it unable to process (extra function)